-Why Choosing the right Steamboat Mortgage Broker is Important
+Why Choosing a Local Steamboat Mortgage Broker is Important

-- The obvious example is a condo that allows nightly rentals – lenders from typical urban/suburban markets often just hit the brakes when they hear the project allows nightly rentals.
+- The obvious example is a condo that allows nightly rentals – lenders from typical urban/suburban markets often hit the brakes when they hear that the project allows nightly rentals.

-- Land cost, and the ratio of land cost to the purchase price is almost always above standard guidelines.
+- Land cost and the ratio of land cost to the purchase price are almost always above standard guidelines.
 Lenders unfamiliar with our market can often have issues with a high value assigned to the lot.

 - Comparable sales are often farther apart and older than they would be in an urban/suburban setting.
 Our underwriters are used to seeing this.

-- Unique properties.
-Believe it or not, many lenders have rules against lending on log homes because they fall under a “unique property” designation.
-We can do log homes, off grid, excess acreage, etc. that lenders from outside our area might not touch.
+- Unique properties: Believe it or not, many lenders have rules against lending on log homes because they fall under a “unique property” designation.
+We can do log homes, off-grid, excess acreage, etc., that lenders outside our area might not touch.

 - We’ve done hundreds of transactions with local title companies.
 Although they are all professional, the lender with whom they do many transactions is likely to receive more timely responses to requests than the lender that does one transaction ever.

-- Management Companies also are compelled to give the best possible service to lenders who finance multiple properties that they manage and who likely have relationships with members of HOA boards that hire the management companies
+- Management companies are also compelled to give the best possible service to lenders who finance multiple properties they manage and likely have relationships with members of HOA boards that hire the management companies.

 - We depend on the realtors that we work with for continued referrals.
 We are not going to jeopardize that relationship by having things potentially fall thru the cracks.
 If there are issues, we communicate with our realtor partners right away.

-4. Local Experience.
-Bottom line, our market has challenges.
-Local lenders have been able to successfully close deals in our market and they have likely experienced most issues that can arise.
-This experience allows us to identify potential challenges and take a proactive approach therefore reducing the possibility for delays – or worse.
+The bottom line is that our market has challenges.
+Local lenders have successfully closed deals in our market, and they have likely experienced most issues that can arise.
+This experience allows us to identify potential challenges and take a proactive approach, reducing the possibility for delays – or worse.